mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 > His slightest word can break things up, ...

-If you experience that, well... your words come up from ... say... vastness of existence which is silent.
-So from silence, it comes up.
+If you experience [this], well... your words come up from... say... vastness of existence, which is silent.
+So from silence, [your word] comes up.
 That word is really powerful and helpful for you [and] for others.
 So the slightest hit, the slightest word can break things up.

 > ... untying what is bound and releasing what is stuck.

 [...]
 “What is bound” is the intellectual... what would you say... constraint?
-But “what is stuck” means in this case kind of emotional attachment which is very sticky.
+But “what is stuck” means, in this case, kind of emotional attachment which is very sticky.
 It’s pretty hard to cut it off.

-But more or less, you can practice every day.
+But *more or less*, you can practice every day.

 When I was in college, in the beginning of a college student’s life, at that time it was very hard for me, but toward the end, I was also [having] a hard time.
 So one day I confessed how hard my life was, so I [talked] to my teacher about my karma, with sort of a sentimental feeling. *[He chuckles.]* I didn’t cry, but almost cried.
 But he knew my situation came from kind of a little bit sentimental.
 So he said immediately, “Katagiri, don’t sit on the chair of your karma.”
 In other words, don’t enjoy.
 Don’t enjoy sitting on the chair of your karma.
 Because I explained my karma.
 Do you understand that?